Meet the Team

 Dr Greg Stocks

-Clinical Psychologist; Father; Partner; Friend; Pain in somebody’s butt
+Clinical Psychologist; Father; Friend; Pain in somebody’s butt

-He has previous experience working alongside individuals with severe and enduring challenges to their mental health, families involved in family court proceedings, as well as those diagnosed with Autism Spectrum Conditions and working with individuals on parental psychological health.
+Other clinical experiences includes working with families involved in family court proceedings, as well as those diagnosed with Autism Spectrum Conditions and working with individuals on parental psychological health.

 Greg is interested in the intersections of our social identities and how other aspects of our self and environment interact with gender, particularly masculinity, to affect care provision and care seeking.